sdsc/chemistry-roll/README.md

 For gnu compilers, the roll also supports a `ROLLOPTS` make variable value of 'avx', indicating that the target architecture supports AVX instructions.

+NOTE: Because of limitations of the system gfortran, the cp2k package in the chemistry-roll cannot be built successfully with ROLLMPI=rocks-openmpi under a Rocksv6 install.
+For "vanilla" chemistry-roll builds, it is recommended to build and install the SDSC mpi-roll first, then build the chemistry-roll with ROLLMPI=openmpi_eth.

 ## Installation